-The study was limited compared to some of the expectations at the beginning of the project.
-Many of the input, modelling and methodology limitations have been expressed in the previous reports, which are provided in Appendix E.1-E.5.
+The Swedish pilot study was limited compared to some of the expectations at the beginning of the project.
+Many of the input, modelling and methodology limitations have been expressed in the reports in Appendix E.1-E.5.
 Despite these limitations many new and interesting insights were made as a result of this work.
-Due to the fact that it was a general study, and that quite simple and limited tools were used a lot of insight was made in the methods and logistics of performing a Level 3 PSA and the calculations that are required.
+Due to the fact that it was a "generic" study, and that quite simple and limited tools were used (which required a lot of manual arrangements) a lot of insight was made in the methods and logistics of performing a Level 3 PSA and the calculations that are required.

 When developing the results it became apparent that a central limitation of the analysis was due to the generalized input data.
 These generalizations simplified the methods and in fact made the study manageable despite the limited resources; however, it was difficult to make real-world assertions that would have helped in assessing the utility of the analysis.
-The use of general source terms from the EPR report provided insight into the organization of the UK EPR Level 2 PSA [4].
+The use of general source terms from the EPR report provided insight into the organization of the UK EPR Level 2 PSA [5].
 It did not allow for the project to develop much needed experience in using or potentially developing release categories based on a Nordic Level 2 PSA.

-6. Guidance document
+6. Guidance Document

-The overall objective of the project has been to further develop understanding within the Nordic countries in the field of Level 3 PSA, the scope of its application, its limitations, appropriate risk metrics, and the overall need and requirements for performing a Level 3 PSA.
-The way that the final conclusions and recommendations are presented is through the development of a guidance document, which aims to provide clear and applied guidance on Level 3 studies toward regulators, utilities, and Level 3 PSA practitioners based on the conclusions made over the course of the work.
+The overall objective of the entire project has been to further develop understanding within the Nordic countries in the field of Level 3 PSA, the scope of its application, its limitations, appropriate risk metrics, and the overall need and requirements for performing a Level 3 PSA.

+The way that the final conclusions and recommendations are presented is through the development of a Guidance Document, which aims to provide clear and applied guidance on Level 3 studies toward regulators, utilities, and Level 3 PSA practitioners based on the conclusions made over the course of the work.